To the Parents of the Overly Sensitive Boy

 Encourage his thoughtfulness and his curiosity.
 Welcome his questions and help him learn how to find the answers for himself.
 This will point his tendency to ask a lot of questions to an outlet for finding the answers himself eventually.

 Are you parenting a Type 2 son?
-If so, go back and review the Type 2 section in The Child Whisperer book from time to time.
+If so, review the Type 2 section in The Child Whisperer book for ongoing insights.
+And if you’re unsure of your child’s Type, consider picking up a copy of The Child Whisperer—you’ll gain greater clarity to create more cooperation and happiness at home.

 Related Articles